-Orangutan holidays may not be at the forefront of most people’s thinking when planning their next adventure, but they definitely should be as these unique and unforgettable trips can be a life changing experience for many.
-The orangutan is in danger of going extinct if something is not done to help them, and on an orangutan holiday you can be part of the solution to this ongoing problem.
+Orangutan holidays may not be at the forefront of most people’s ideas when planning their next adventure, but these unique and unforgettable trips can be a life-changing experience for many.
+The orangutan is in danger of going extinct and something must be done to stop this horrific thought becoming a reality.
+By choosing an orangutan holiday for your next trip abroad, you can be part of the solution to this ongoing problem.

 Borneo, home to these Great Apes, is one of the most spectacular destinations on Earth and if you choose to volunteer in this amazing country you will get to enjoy some of the best sights and sounds in the world!
-Borneo is home to everything from the luscious, verdant rainforests in which the orangutans live right through to the crystal clear waters that surround this island paradise.
-One thing is certain, and that is that you will never forget your first experience of an orangutan holiday!
+Borneo is home to everything from the luscious, verdant rainforests in which the orangutans live, right through to the crystal clear waters that surround this island paradise.
+One thing is certain, and that is that you will never forget your first experience of an orangutan holiday with The Great Projects!

 NUMBER REMAINING IN THE WILD

 How Endangered Are Orangutans?

 100 years ago, orangutan numbers remained steady at a healthy 230,000 individuals, but since then these Great Apes have suffered a huge decline in their population.

 Today numbers are just over 60,000 with the three different species of orangutan both in desperate need of help.
 Bornean orangutans number roughly just over 54,000, their Sumatran relatives number at a meagre 6,000 and their newly discovered Tapanuli cousins estimate at just 800 individuals.
 This is a clear indication that something needs to change quickly if we want to ensure these beautiful animals are around for generations to come.